Tigaon, Camarines Sur: History

-Spanish Colonial Era
+Spanish colonial era

 The Bicol Peninsula was first sighted by the Spaniards in August 1543 aboard the San Juan de Letran.
 In 1574, Captain Juan de Salcedo conquered the Bicol Region.
 In 1701, Tigaon was considered a sitio of Sagñay.
 In 1794, Tigaon was given her own parish under Fray Jose de Buensalida who carried the mission of St. Clare of Assisi, marking August 12 as her feast day.

 Mayon Volcano's eruption in 1834 started a wave of migration from the neighboring province of Albay to the rich verdant slopes of Tigaon.
 As the Sword and the Cross became the bedrock of Spanish colonization in the Philippines, the parish priest symbolized the King of Spain and wielded immense power.
 This resulted in turmoil and continuous revolts against the atrocities of Spanish rule, thereby leading to the Philippine Revolution of 1898.
 For $20,000,000.00, Spain ceded the Philippines to the Americans.

 In the early years of the 19th century, Camarines Sur was divided into four districts by the Spaniards.
 This division include the districts of Bikol, Rinconanda, Yraya and Mambulao.
 The mission of Tigaon in the part of Mount Isarog belonged to the Bikol district.

 The history of this town, according to written accounts, was considered to be confusing as there are conflicting records with regards to its establishment as a municipality.

-World War II and Japanese Occupation
+World War II and Japanese occupation

 In 1941, the Second World War broke.
 The Japanese troops entered Tigaon during the term of Mayor Lino Cabaero.
 The guerrilla movement evolved as an offshoot of Japanese cruelty.
 Clashes were frequent and the church became a sanctuary of most guerrillas.
 Fr.
 Tomas Bernales was parish priest during the period 1941−1942.
 Fr.
 Florencio Gonzales took over in 1942.
 The infamous Death March propelled Doña Leonor Moll to rescue her son, Dr. Heriberto Moll and forty other Bicolanos from the clutches of death.
 Lt.
 Salvador Natividad died fighting the Japanese at Mabalodbalod.
-Captain Edmundo Cea and Majors Salvador and Tomas Garchitorena were at the forefront of the clashes with the Japanese.
+Captain Edmundo B. Cea and Majors Salvador and Tomas Garchitorena were at the forefront of the clashes with the Japanese.
 Don Pascual Leelin freely disposed his sacks of rice to fellow-Tigaoeños before enemies could confiscate them.
 In 1945, American forces came back to reclaim the Philippines, thus paving the way for the surrender of the beleaguered Japanese Imperial Army.